epam/ai-dial/docs/Deployment/Vertex Model Deployment.md

     * **In KEYS**, create a key for this service account and download it in JSON format.

    	 ![](img/gcp6.png)

+#### Configure Kubernetes Service Account

+In case your cluster is located at GCP, the best practise for using VertexAI is to assign a GCP IAM service account to Kubernetes Service Account.
+You can do this via Workload Identity Federation for GKE.

+> Refer to [GCP Documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to learn how to configure an Workload Identity Federation for GKE.

 ## Step 3: Add Model to AI DIAL